 The risk of "reputation damage or liabilities through inappropriate online activity" is liable to be reviewed annually by both Council and Trustees as part of the LCSB's statutory Risk Register.
 This Social Media policy forms a key part controlling this risk and will itself be subject to regular and frequent review.

-Annex 1 - Twitter
+Annex 1 - X (formerly known as Twitter)

 Set-up